Phallon Tullis-Joyce

 Phallon Abaigeal Tullis-Joyce (/ˈæbɪɡeɪl/; born October 19, 1996) is an American professional soccer player who plays as a goalkeeper for English Women's Super League club Manchester United and the United States national team.

-She previously played college soccer for the Miami Hurricanes and professionally for French Division 1 Féminine club Reims and OL Reign of the National Women's Soccer League.
+She played college soccer for the Miami Hurricanes before starting her professional career with French Division 1 Féminine club Reims and the OL Reign of the National Women's Soccer League (NWSL).

-Early life and education
+Early life

 Born and raised on Long Island, New York, Tullis-Joyce attended Longwood High School where she was a five year varsity player and most valuable player (MVP).
 A multiple-award winner, Tullis-Joyce was named all-league, all-conference and all-county her last three seasons and Named League 1 Player of the Year in 2012.
 She was also named to the state team in 2012-13.

 Tullis-Joyce played club soccer for Match Fit Colchesters and helped lead the team to the US Youth National League Championship in 2013.
 She previously played for the Farmingdale United and WPSL FC Westchester Elite.
 She played for the Eastern New York Olympic Development Program (ODP) as well as the regional ODP team.

+College career

 Tullis-Joyce attended the University of Miami where she played collegiate soccer for Miami Hurricanes.
 As a redshirt freshman, she started in goal nine times, made 24 saves, and conceded 13 goals with one or fewer allowed in five of the matches she played.
 She ranked ninth in the Atlantic Coast Conference (ACC) in shutouts per game (0.22).
 During her sophomore season with the team, Tullis-Joyce was the starting goalkeeper and was named to the All-ACC Academic Team.
 She earned NSCAA College Player of the Week ACC Defensive Player of the Week honors in September 2016.

 Club career

-Reims, 2019–2021
+Reims

 Tullis-Joyce declared for the 2019 NWSL College Draft but was not selected.
 On January 19, 2019, Tullis-Joyce signed with French Division 2 club Stade de Reims.
 She made her debut on April 14, 2019 in a 4–0 league win against Brest.
 The team was promoted as champions at the end of the season.
 During the 2019–20 season, she was the starting goalkeeper in 16 matches.
 Reims finished the regular season in eighth place with a record.
 During the 2020–21 season, she started in all 22 league matches.
 Reims finished the season in sixth place with a record.